bolderbrush10/SearchlightAssault/programmer-notes.md

-- [Cheat Mode] Mass-deconstructing alarm-mode spotlights and boosted turrets at the same exact time causes the spotlights to re-boost turrets as they die, causing duplicates of that turret to be spawned in and avoid being mass-deconstructed.
+- [Cheat Mode] Mass-deconstructing alarm-mode spotlights and boosted turrets at the same exact time causes the spotlights to re-boost turrets as they die, causing boosted versions of that turret to be spawned in and avoid being mass-deconstructed.

 - Boosted turrets have trouble shooting at something if it has its force set every tick

 ## Design Decisions & Discussion

+- What if we just draw a searchlight effect ourselves manually move it around every tick?

+  This is extremely performance intensive.
+  It's vastly more efficient to have the game create an entity, shoot at it, and let the engine do pathfinding and rendering calls for us.

+- What if we used TargetMasks to protect turtles from being attacked, instead of giving them their own force?

+  Unfortunately, capsule robots and other non-turret entities don't seem to respect the TargetMasks.

-- Maybe require players to connect their light with wire to the turrets they want it to affect?
+- What if we required players to connect their light with wire to the turrets they want it to affect?
-  Connect it to a beacon to have the light auto-boost in a radius?
+  Connect searchlights to a beacon to have the light auto-boost in a radius?
   Have another version that takes a beacon as an ingredient to auto-boost?
-  Have a version that takes a radar for a really big boost?
+  Have a version that takes a radar / rocket control unit for a really big boost?

   Nah.
 Imagine what the wube devs would do.
   There'd just be ONE version of a turret, and it'd be straightforward to use.